anthonybruno/cool-api/README.md

 - Go to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/login) and sign up for an account.
 - When you're all signed up, you'll get to the Spotify Developers Dashboard that shows your applications.
 Click "Create An App".
 - Follow the prompts and select Non-Commercial
-- When you log in, you should be able to see your Client ID.
-Underneath it, you can click to see your Client Secret.
-Store these in the `.env` file using the config below.
+- When you log in, you should be able to see your `CLIENT_ID`.
+Underneath it, you can click to see your `CLIENT_SECRET`.
+Store these in the `.env`.

 ### Spotify application setup